 Uzbekistan and Central Asia in general have benefited from the attentions of two great bibliographers of the pre-1917 period in V. I. Mezhov and Evgenii Karlovich Betger [SEE C.A.
 Ref.
 923 L97b v.1 pp. 114 ff.]

-Mezhov's Turkestanskii sbornik is a major resource for the study of Central Asia before 1917), it is impossible to talk about Uzbek bibliography without mentioning
+Mezhov's Turkestanskii sbornik is a major resource for the study of Central Asia before 1917, it is impossible to talk about Uzbek bibliography without mentioning it.

 A list of Betger's works is provided in M. P. Avsharova's and M. S. Viridarskii's Evgenii Karlovich Betger, 1887-1956 : ocherk zhizni i deiatel'nosti (Tashkent, 1960)